Phainopepla: Range and habitat

 The phainopepla ranges as far north as central California with the San Joaquin Valley and southern Utah, and south to central Mexico, the interior Mexican Plateau region; the southern edge of the plateau, the transverse mountains is its non-breeding home.
 It is found in hot areas, including desert oases, and is readily seen in the deserts of Arizona, southern Nevada, and southern California; also the Baja Peninsula, both Baja California-(north), and Baja California Sur where they are the only breeding resident birds.
 Extreme individuals have travelled as far as Canada, with one bird in 2009 reaching as far north as Brampton, Ontario, Canada.

 Diet

 Their diet consists of berries, any small insects, fruits, vegetables.
-Phainopepla have a specialized mechanism in their gizzard that shucks berry skins off the fruit and packs the skins separately from the rest of the fruit into the intestines for more efficient digestion.
+Phainopeplas have a specialized mechanism in their gizzard that shucks berry skins off the fruit and packs the skins separately from the rest of the fruit into the intestines for more efficient digestion.
 So far this is the only known bird able to do this.
 They appear to relish the fruit of Phoradendron californicum, the desert mistletoe.

+Symbiosis with desert mistletoe

+Phainopepla are closely associated with desert mistletoe, and are the most effective dispersers of its seeds.
+As a mistletoe specialist, phainopepla have a specialized digestive system, and process berries very quickly without the gizzard crushing the seeds; berries are defecated 12–45 minutes after being eaten.
+As a result, each bird can process hundreds of berries in a day.
+Phainopepla derive fewer calories from each berry than non-specialist birds, but this ability to eat and quickly process large number of berries allows them to meet their daily caloric requirements, while non-specialist birds may not be able to do so on just mistletoe berries.
+Phainopepla deposit their feces on tree branches.
+In doing so, the mistletoe seeds within have a host tree to infect after they sprout.

 Reproduction

 It nests in the spring.
+They make loosely constructed nests of twigs, mosses, plant fibers, placed on branches of trees, usually below 20 feet from the ground, in thickets or open woods near water.
 The eggs are gray or pink and speckled, and the incubation, done by both the male and female, takes fifteen days.
 The young will be reared by the parents for up to nineteen more days.